IBM/Ansible-Automation-Platform-L3/docs/Part 4/02 IBMer Accreditation.md

 ![type:video](./_videos/IBM Power Systems Virtual Server Level 3 - Introduction.mp4)
-!!! tip "Ways to watch"
+!!! tip "WAYS TO WATCH"
     In addition to the embedded video, IBMers and Business Partners can also <a href="https://ibm.seismic.com/Link/Content/DCGdHJ7DMdqHD8cV7Wp8f4Rg9Bgd" target="_blank">download the recording from Seismic</a>.

-!!! warning
+!!! warning "ACCREDITATION"
     To receive Level 3 accreditation, IBMers and Business Partners must demonstrate mastery of the skills learned throughout the various modules of these hands-on labs and coursework.
 Level 3 accreditation requirements— and the way participants will be evaluated before receiving accreditation —differs depending on job role.

 #